-You manage Sophos Protection for Linux in Sophos Central.
+You manage and configure Sophos Protection for Linux in Sophos Central.
 You can do the following:

 - Install Sophos Protection for Linux on your devices.
 See Server Protection.

 Manage when Sophos Protection for Linux updates on your devices.
-See Server Updating Policy.
+See Server Update Management Policy.